akshatgit/CS537-Discussion-su21/week-9/README.md

 So, we need a user-defined signal handler, and "register" it with SIGINT.
 Then, when the process receives SIGINT, it calls back this handler function.

-See `signal-handler.c` for examples of registering a signal handler using `signal()`.
+See `signal-handler.c`(week-8) for examples of registering a signal handler using `signal()`.

 ## P5 Overview & Tips

-I pretty covered everything about P5 in the above four sections.
+I pretty covered everything about P5 in the last two weeks.

 Tips:
 - Split into two parts - multi-threading and shared memory, they are quite orthogonal.
 - All basic user-level programming!
-Nothing in kernel, should be easier to do than P4-P6.
+Nothing in kernel, should be easier to do than previous projects.